-These root vegetable potato pancakes are a great side dish recipe that disguises turnips, radishes, and kohlrabi.
+These root vegetable pancakes are a great side dish recipe that disguises turnips, radishes, and kohlrabi.
 This is a delicious vegetarian recipe.

-When your produce drawer is full of random root vegetables that need a home, it’s time for potato pancakes.
+When your produce drawer is full of random root vegetables that need a home, that’s when it’s time for potato pancakes.
 I use about half potato and half “other vegetables,” whatever I have on hand.
 In this case, I used turnips, radishes, and kohlrabi (which isn’t actually a root vegetable but I treat it like one).

 - 4 cups grated peeled potatoes